jlcarr/LeetCode/README.md

 - **Memory**: 16.26 MB
 - **Solution**: For this problem's bounds we can simply iterate over ends and then each paired start, keeping a running track of the number of vowels seen on the end, and for the start so we immediately know the number of vowels and consonents for each substring.

+### Problem 2948
+- **Name**: Make Lexicographically Smallest Array by Swapping Elements
+- **Runtime**: 1188 ms
+- **Memory**: 51.04 MB
+- **Solution**: By transitivity, we can find chains of numbers which can swap places arbitrarily, so we just need to find these chained groups by sorting and keeping track of the original indices.
+We then places the sorted values into the indices available for the group.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
 - Sean Prashad's LeetCode patterns: https://github.com/SeanPrashad/leetcode-patterns